annie-git95/Reasons-for-Population-Decline-in-Illinois---NLP/README.md

 Identify top reasons for population decline (negative sentiment)

+Use Entity Recognition Techniques to distinguish Organizations and People

 Suggest corrective actions

 Demonstrate how the city / state can attract new businesses (positive sentiment)